 Self-hosted

-Countly appears to have several advantages over Trench, particularly in popularity, activity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Countly and Trench have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript.
 However, they differ in their additional technology choices: Trench leverages CSS, NestJS.